Upcoming Member-Only Webinar

 As Congress debates infrastructure funding and the future of U.S. infrastructure, it is important to understand domestic rules that impact buying and specifying for projects with federal funding from those proposed bills.
 Three pieces of legislation of focus in this regard are Buy American (1933), Buy America (1982) and the American Iron & Steel Act also known as AIS (2014).

-Vanessa Leiby is the executive director of the Water & Wastewater Equipment Manufacturers Association, who has witnessed these impacts from members of the WWEMA organization.
+Vanessa Leiby was the executive director of the Water & Wastewater Equipment Manufacturers Association, who has witnessed these impacts from members of the WWEMA organization.
 She explains what these rules are and how they differ and also communicates the impact it has on manufacturers.
 Those impacts then have an indirect impact on the water and wastewater projects throughout the industry, particularly if they are funded through federal resources.

 - Introduction: (0:00)